Pluricanonical Geometry of Varieties Isogenous to a Product and Abelian Covers: Abstract

 \section{Abstract}

 We study canonical and pluricanonical maps of varieties isogenous to a product of curves, i.e., quotients of the form

 with $g(C_i)\ge 2$ and $G$ acting freely.
-We establish the Chevalley--Weil formula for pluricanonical representations of a curve with a finite group action and a decomposition theorem for pluricanonical systems of abelian covers.
-These tools allow an explicit study of geometric properties of $X$, such as base loci and the birationality of pluricanonical maps.
+For this purpose, we provide a technical result which is of general interest: a decomposition theorem for pluricanonical systems of abelian covers.
+This theorem provides an effective tool for the explicit study of geometric properties, such as base loci and the birationality of pluricanonical maps.

 For threefolds isogenous to a product, we prove that the 4-canonical map is birational for $p_g \ge 5$ and construct an example attaining the maximal canonical degree for this class of threefolds.
 In this example, the canonical map is the normalization of its image, which admits isolated non-normal singularities.
 Computational classifications also reveal threefolds where the bicanonical map fails to be birational, even in the absence of genus-2 fibrations.
 This illustrates an interesting phenomenon similar to the non-standard case for surfaces.